 Once you're welcomed into the group, the therapist will establish the rules of engagement, ensuring a safe, confidential, and respectful environment.

 The key to successful ketamine treatment is careful preparation and intention setting.
 You’ll get to know the group and work through intention setting together.
 Through this process we build a trusting and comfortable container.

-You will undergo a set number of ketamine sessions involving the administration of medicine (either via intramuscular injection, intravenous infusion, oral lozenge, or nasal spray).
+You will undergo a set number of ketamine sessions involving the administration of medicine (either via intramuscular injection, oral lozenge, or nasal spray).
 All group participants will be wearing an eye mask and headphones to encourage introspection.
 These experiences may be blissful or challenging, mild or intense, depending on where you are in your healing journey.
 Though everyone is in the same room together, each individual’s experience is unique.
 Whatever the nature of your experience, you and your peers will have the full support and guidance of our expert team.

 Integration helps to ensure the learnings you gained in your psychedelic experience are translated into your daily life and well-being.
 Your Integration group therapy sessions, led by our therapists, will take place in the days following your ketamine treatment.
 Sharing with others who’ve gone through a similar experience and witnessing their transformation can help expedite your own growth.

 Healing is not linear.
 Sometimes we transform and sometimes we peel back an important layer, only to reveal deeper work to undertake.
 Reconnecting can mean pursuing additional treatment, joining one of our ongoing integration groups, or even taking what you have learned and using it to better connect with yourself and the people in your life.